veikman/dmote-keycap/doc/param.md

 * `:skirt-thickness`: The horizontal thickness of material in the outer walls of a `minimal` cap.
 * `:skirt-space`: A horizontal measure of space between the outer wall of a `minimal` cap and the switch inside, where they are closest.
+Like `:skirt-thickness`, `:skirt-space` adds to the horizontal outer dimensions of the cap.
 * `:skirt-length`: The length of material from the top of the stem down toward the switch mounting plate.
 By default, on a `minimal` cap, this is 1 mm less than the space available when the switch is pressed.
+  The effective length of the skirt is also affected by the `:skirt-chamfer`, below.
+* `:skirt-chamfer`: A horizontal and vertical inset, in mm, to put a 45° chamfer along the outer bottom edge of the skirt.
+Chamfering starts from the level of the bottom of the skirt, tracking `:skirt-length` but not tracking the real horizontal extent of the skirt on its way up, so the shorter you make the skirt, the higher you must make `:skirt-chamfer` in order for the negative space it controls to reach the skirt.
+If you make `:skirt-chamfer` too large, it becomes a bevel that shortens the skirt.

 ### Design for manufacture (DFM)